fabianbraach/minimal-mistakes/_pages/curicculum-vitae.md

 ### CHECK24 Vergleichsportal
 <small>Junior iOS Developer / July 2017 - today</small>

 After studying for almost four years, I joined [CHECK24](https://www.check24.de/) in Hamburg as Junior iOS Developer.
+In Hamburg we are a team of five app developers, 3 for Android and 2 for iOS, and are responsible for the "Zahnzusatz" und "Krankenkassen" part of the main CHECK24 app.
+In the last few month we also developed a new version of the "CHECK24 für Profis" app, which was formerly known as askCharlie.

 ## Education